MariaKorshunova/42_FdF/README.md

 ## Step 7.
 Graphic management

-- [X] Your program has to display the image in a window.
+- [X] Your program has to display the image in a window
-- [ ] The management of your window must remain smooth (changing to another window, minimizing, and so forth).
-- [X] Pressing ESC must close the window and quit the program in a clean way.
+- [X] Pressing ESC must close the window and quit the program in a clean way
-- [X] Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.
+- [X] Clicking on the cross on the window’s frame must close the window and quit the program in a clean way

 	void mlx_hook(mlx_win_list_t *win_ptr, int x_event, int x_mask, int (*f)(), void *param)

 ## Current problems
-- [ ] Check maps colors in case where one value altitude for all maps points.
+- [ ] Zoom in case large altitude changes
 - [ ] Memory leak protection for minilibx fubctions
+- [ ] Destroy image for protect memory leaks
+- [ ] The management of your window must remain smooth (changing to another window, minimizing, and so forth).